Search

 Arista Botha

 Arista Botha is a freelance scientific writer with a background in research.
-She has a master’s in wildlife conservation physiology and several scientific publications.
-Arista worked as an associate research officer at the University of the Witwatersrand for five years while registered for a PhD.
-Instead of completing her PhD and pursuing an academic career, she became a writer.
+She has a master’s degree in wildlife conservation physiology and several scientific publications.
+For five years, she worked as an associate research officer at the University of the Witwatersrand while registered for a PhD.
+She published several papers but did not complete her PhD.
+Instead, she became a writer.
 Her key areas of interest include wildlife, ecology, and the conservation of plants and animals.

 Explore more